Ideas and resources for menu planning in October, many seasonal fall and whole food recipes. Very simple ingredients, from scratch, frugal recipes.

 In this post: Meal Plan Process * Seasonal Produce * Recipes * Pinterest Boards

-Participated in Fabulously Frugal Thursday, Follow our Thrift, Friday Frugal Fiesta, Frugal Crafty Home, Frugal Days, Sustainable Ways, Frugal & Low Consumption Living, Live Laugh Linky, Menu Plan Monday, Motivation Monday, Save Money Monday, Simple Lives Thursday, and Weekend Wind-Down Party linky parties
+Participated in Fabulously Frugal Thursday, Follow our Thrift, Friday Frugal Fiesta, Frugal Crafty Home, Frugal Days, Sustainable Ways, Frugal & Low Consumption Living, Live Laugh Linky, Mama Reads, Menu Plan Monday, Motivation Monday, Save Money Monday, Simple Lives Thursday, and Weekend Wind-Down Party linky parties